Norwich Model Arctic Council 6

 From the heart of the cathedral city of Norwich

-NORMAC is one of the only Model Arctic Councils in the world run at the secondary-school level.
+NORMAC is the only stand-alone secondary-school Model Arctic Council in the world today.
 Pupils play the roles of delegates from Arctic states and—unusually in model diplomacy—indigenous peoples.
 Their challenge is to negotiate consensus on some of the most pressing questions facing not only the Arctic and its communities, but by extension our world as a whole.